nyp-lit/TicTacToe-Workshop/README.md

-TicTacToe Workshop 2025:
+Tic Tac Toe Workshop 2025
-A hands-on learning experience designed to introduce participants to full-stack web development through the creation of a real-time multiplayer Tic Tac Toe game.
-This workshop guides partipants through both frontend and backend theory and practical.
+A hands-on learning experience introducing participants to web development through the creation of a real-time multiplayer Tic Tac Toe game.

-Backend:
-Participants will learn how to set up a Node.js-based backend environment, configure essential modules, and integrate WebSocket functionality The session includes step-by-step guidance using Visual Studio Code, with focus on proper dependency management and project structure.
+🔧 Backend Development
+Participants will learn how to:

+Set up a Node.js-based backend environment.

+Configure essential modules such as express, cors, and socket.io.

+Integrate WebSocket functionality using socket.io for real-time communication.

+Manage project structure and dependencies using Visual Studio Code and npm.

+🎨 Frontend Development
+Participants will build a simple user interface using:

+HTML for structure

+CSS for styling

+JavaScript for interactivity and real-time functionality of tic tac toe game

-Core Dependencies:
+📦 Core Dependencies
+express: Fast, minimalist web framework for Node.js.

-cors: Enables cross-origin resource sharing for secure communication between client and server.
+cors: Enables secure cross-origin requests between the frontend and backend.

-(Other dependencies include express, socket.io, etc)
+socket.io: Adds real-time, bi-directional communication capabilities.

+(Additional utilities and tools will be introduced throughout the session.)